willow-ahrens/FinchSystemPaper/response.md

 ## Relationship to Looplets

 We began by clarifying the relationship between Finch and Looplets.
 Finch is the only framework to support such a broad range of single and multidimensional structured data and control flow.
 Looplets alone could not achieve these results without Finch.
 While Looplets provide a powerful mechanism to simplify structured loops, our paper shows how to make this functionality practical.
 Finch uses Looplets as a symbolic loop simplification engine.
 The precise choice and implementation of level structures, the lifecycle interface between levels and looplets, and the canonicalization of fancy indexing and masking operations all serve to recombine and utilize looplets to achieve efficient computation over structured tensors.
+We will illustrate this further in the next section.

 ## Improving the Explanation of the Compiler
 > **Reviewer B**: “it appears that all the magic has been squirreled away in the unfurl function”, “the concordization step described in Section 5.4 looks very expensive”